aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-azureml.md

 To do so, please click the button **"Create New Predictive Experiement"** in the bottom right corner.

 This will create a predictive experiment tab, with web inputs and outputs.
 To preapare the service for deployment, please click **"Run"**
+This step will take about the same time to complete as the training step did.

 ![predictive](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/predictive-experiement-1.PNG)

 </p>